Skip to content

 the best places to sell photos online getty images

-Chances are, you’ll agree that Getty Images is the most popular platform on this list.
+Getty Images is the most popular platform on this list, with a long history in stock photography.

-You’ll need to submit at least six high-quality images on the site.
-The company will look through your content to determine whether it will accommodate the needs of the buyers.
+You must submit at least six high-quality images on the site.
+The company will review your content to determine whether it meets the buyer’s needs.

-Assuming that you manage to get in, you’ll be able to earn up to 20% commission from your photos.
-More often than not, the images on the site tend to sell for hundreds of dollars, so you can make pretty good money.
+Assuming you manage to get in, you can earn up to 20% commission from your photos.
+More often than not, the images on the site tend to sell for hundreds of dollars, which means you can make pretty good money.

 2) iStock Photo

-To clarify, iStock Photo is not an independent platform on its own but a microstock branch of Getty Images.
+To clarify, iStock Photo is not an independent platform but a microstock branch of Getty Images.

-Basically, the royal payment you can expect from the site is between 15%-45% per download, depending on how popular your content is among users.
+Generally, the royalty payment you can expect from the site is up to 45% per download, depending on the popularity of your content among users.

-However, if you’re all about exclusivity, your commission rate will go up to 22%-45%.
+However, your commission rate as one of the exclusive contributors will jump to 22%-45%.

-By all means, Adobe Stock is not only one of the best places to sell photos online but one of the first platforms in the industry as well.
+By all means, Adobe Stock is more than just one of the best places to sell photos online – it’s also the first among all photo-selling websites to exist.

 bigstock

-Prepare yourself for something different because BigStock doesn’t work like most of the other entries on this list:
+Prepare yourself for something different because BigStock doesn’t work like most of the other stock photography sites on this list:

 Nowadays, BigStock provides not one but two ways for photographers to make money on the site.
 Allow me to explain:

 Let’s imagine that a buyer pays for your image with such credit.
-That purchase will bring you up to $3 (for a large version of the image), plus the 30% commission the site pays to photo sellers.
+That purchase will bring you up to $3 (for a large version of the image) and the 30% commission the site pays to photo sellers.

-On top of all that, the more downloads your content gets, the more your commissions will keep increasing.
+Ultimately, the more downloads your digital images receive, the more your commissions will increase.

-Usually, Shutterstock takes the top position on most lists of best places to sell photos online.
+Usually, Shutterstock is at the top of most lists of best places to sell photos online.
 And that’s not by accident:

-If you decide to sell your photos on Shutterstock, you’ll have the option to keep the rights to your content.
-Additionally, the site gives credit to the owners of the images.
+If you decide to sell your photos on Shutterstock, you can keep the rights to your content.
+Additionally, the site gives credit to the image’s owner.

-Expect to receive around 30% commission on the selling price of your photos.
+Overall, expect to receive up to 40% commissions on the selling price of your photos.

 6) Alamy

-Photographers earn between 20-50% commission on every sale, depending on how popular their work is.
+Photographers earn 20-50% commission on every sale, depending on the popularity of their work among potential clients.

-Showcasing your images on the site is possible without licensing or copywriting issues.
+Showcasing your images on the site is possible without licensing or copyright issues.
+If you decide to license any digital image, Alamy will handle that on your behalf.

 7) Dreamstime

-To say that Dreamstime operates differently than most platforms for selling photos online would be the understatement of the year:
+Next on my list of best places to sell photos online is Dreamstime.
+To say that Dreamstime operates differently from most stock photo sites online would be the understatement of the year:

 Working with Dreamstime will allow you to create and curate your galleries.
 Subsequently, you’ll have much more creative control as an artist selling work online.